samtecspg/mason/README.md

 # Mason Data Operator Framework

 What is Mason?
+In short, Mason is the connecting tissue for your data projects.
 1. It creates a data-aware alternative to Airflow operators that depends less heavily on Python scripting.
 2. It's like react components, but for data pipelines.
 3. It's an open source answer to Glue.
 4. It gives you self-contained, composable, parameterized, and functional data operators.

-All of these statements are true to varying degrees.
-In short, Mason is the connecting tissue for your data projects.
+Mason is a curated library of data pipeline components with abstracted backend implementations for various big data clients.

 Mason interfaces with clients using abstractions called Engines.
 These Engines broker the relationship between Operators and Workflows, which define a particular job, and the various Clients that get the job done.
 Out of the box, Mason defines four Engines - Storage, Execution, Metastore, and Scheduler.